F5 AI Gateway Python SDK Quickstart

 See the configure processors page for more details.

-Configure the processor to reject a request
+How to reject a request

 Processors can be configured on a per-request basis by setting the params object in either the processors or steps sections of the AI Gateway configuration file.

-reject = parameters.reject and not cat_found
+if parameters.reject and not cat_found:

-return Result(
+return Reject(

 )